About the Lewis Center

 Los Angeles, CA 90095-1656

 The Lewis Center is located in the UCLA School of Public Affairs building in the northeast section of the UCLA campus, adjacent to the Murphy Sculpture Garden.
 Visitors to the School should enter campus through the Hilgard/Westholme entrance and park in Structure 3.
-(Please note that the Wyton Drive entrance parking kiosk entrance has been permanently closed.)
 View the School of Public Affairs location on the UCLA interactive campus map.
 Find out more about visiting UCLA.